ElTimablo/CodingChallenge/README.md

-# CodingChallenge
+# Apache SSL

-No environment variables are necessary.
-The container will get its IP directly from Docker.
+Starts a Debian container running Apache with a self-signed SSL certificate.
+No environment variables are currently supported.
+To use your own site, run with ```-v /path/to/host/directory:/var/www/```